kookob/smart-jump/README.md

 # Smart Jump
 Smart Jump is a jetbrains ide plugin that navigate to anywhere you want.

+## Features
+* Jump java method to mybatis xml.
+* Jump mybatis xml to java method.
+* Jump html to js/css file.
+* Jump request url to RequestMapping(java).
+* Jump html event to js function.
+* Jump to ...

 ## Instructions
-Three ways to trigger a jump
+Three ways to trigger a jump:
 * Click the gutter icon on the left.
 * Right click the popup menu 'Smart Jump'.
 * Shortcut: Alt + J